Wei Gao: Background and early career

 Wei Gao was born in 745, during the reign of Emperor Xuanzong.
-His family was from Jingzhao Municipality (京兆, i.e., the region of the Tang Dynasty capital Chang'an).
-HIs sixth-generation ancestor Wei Fan (韋範) had accomplishments during Tang's two predecessor dynasties, Northern Zhou and Sui Dynasty.
+His family was from Jingzhao Municipality (京兆, i.e., the region of the Tang dynasty capital Chang'an).
+His sixth-generation ancestor Wei Fan (韋範) had accomplishments during Tang's two predecessor dynasties, the Northern Zhou and Sui dynasty.

 Early in the Dali era (766-779) of Emperor Xuanzong's grandson Emperor Daizong, Wei served as one of the ceremonial pallbearers for the burial of Emperor Xuanzong's son and Emperor Daizong's father Emperor Suzong, and thereafter was made an officer at Hua Prefecture (華州, in modern Weinan, Shaanxi).
 In 782, during the reign of Emperor Daizong's son Emperor Dezong, when the chancellor Zhang Yi was made the military governor (Jiedushi) of Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi), he invited Wei to serve on his staff as an assistant overseeing military farming, and also put Wei in charge of the army stationed at Long Prefecture (隴州, in modern Baoji).